The Nevo--Santos--Wilson spheres are shellable: Preliminaries

 Given a $D$-dimensional simplicial complex $\Delta$, we can associate with $\Delta$ its \emph{geometric realization} $\lVert \Delta \rVert$ as follows.
-For each facet $F \in \Delta$, build a $(|F|-1)$-dimensional \emph{geometric simplex} with vertices labeled by elements in $F$.
+For each maximal face $\sigma \in \Delta$, build a $(|\sigma|-1)$-dimensional \emph{geometric simplex} with vertices labeled by elements in $\sigma$.
 Glue the simplices in a way that every two simplices are identified along their common (possibly empty) face.
 We say that $\Delta$ is a \emph{simplicial $D$-sphere} (and respectively, a \emph{simplicial $D$-ball}) if $\lVert \Delta \rVert$ is homeomorphic to a $D$-sphere ($D$-ball).
+In particular, whenever $\lVert \Delta \rVert$ is homeomorphic to a $D$-manifold, every ridge of $\Delta$ is in at most two facets of $\Delta$.